Debugging GTM Data Layer Issues: Expert Solutions

 </script>

 GTM can then use the Data Layer to fire tags when certain events occur.
-For example, we could create a trigger that fires a Google Analytics tag whenever a user clicks on a link to a different page on our website.
+For instance, we could set up a trigger that sends a Google Analytics tag whenever someone clicks on a link on our website that leads to a different page.

 The next step is to push data (information) into the data layer.
 Here is a simple example of how to push the author of a blog post once a visitor clicks on that particular blog post link using the dataLayer.push() method: